What is a Batch Number?

 In industrial terms, the batch number (or batch code) is the designation, in numbers and/or letters, used to identify and trace a set of identical products that share certain characteristics of production (production time, production date, identification code, etc.).

 Generating and applying these batch codes is the core of the batch coding process, it ensures product traceability and that data on the history and background of the product are retained through the supply chain.
-This coding process is commonly used in the pharmaceutical, food and beverage, and consumer packaged goods industries - where traceability is crucial both to protect consumers and to comply with legal regulations.
+This coding process is commonly used in the pharmaceutical, cosmetics, food, beverage, and consumer packaged goods industries – where traceability is crucial both to protect consumers and to comply with legal regulations.

 Batch codes are typically applied directly to products and primary packaging by an automatic batch coding machine, which is integrated into the production line.
 Often these applications can involve high speed coders on multiple lines operating on a 3 shift or continuous production pattern.